Joint Declaration on the Doctrine of Justification: Approach

+The Joint Declaration lists the main distinctive emphases of the different communions who have affirmed the declaration: their bottom lines.
+It explains the emphases, and couches them as approaching the same common doctrine from different angles rather than necessarily the one contradicting the other, or saying which angle is best.
+As well as explaining the "emphasis" from the view of the communion that holds it, the Joint Declaration also address the main problems identified or misinterpretated by the other party.
+For example:

+The Joint Declaration avoids mention or treatment of several issues of historical contention: "free will", "predestination", "original sin", "total depravity", "indulgence", "satisfaction", and "sanctification".
+(The Methodist Statement of Association with the Joint Declaration does include discussion of sanctification.)

+It footnotes "For Lutherans and Catholics, the doctrine of justification has a different status in the hierarchy of truth; but both sides agree that the doctrine of justification...is the touchstone for testing at all times whether a particular interpretation of our relationship to God can claim the name of 'Christian'."

 Reception

 Support for the joint declaration was not universal among Lutherans.
 Of the 124 members of the Lutheran World Federation, 35 cast votes against JDDJ; these included many churches who are also members of the International Lutheran Council.
 Member churches of the Confessional Evangelical Lutheran Conference even stated that "JDDJ [...] should be repudiated by all Lutherans."

 Some Catholics have raised other objections.
 Some contend that the Lutheran signers do not have the required authority to represent their communities (since, from a Catholic perspective, they are not full churches) and, therefore, that no Lutheran can make the agreement binding on the constituents of the Lutheran World Federation.
 The final paragraph of the Annex to the Official Common Statement, however, settles this matter.

 Other Catholics object to the statement itself, arguing that it is out of line with the Council of Trent, but the document is clear that it is not negating or contradicting any statements from Trent; rather, it is arguing for the non-applicability of its canons to concrete Christian bodies in the modern world.
-The document was approved by the Vatican under the auspices of the PCPCU, which was established by Pope John XXIII at the Second Vatican Council and is headed by a Catholic bishop; thus, the declaration is (at least) an exercise of the ordinary magisterium of the episcopally consecrated individuals who authorized the statement.
+The document was approved by the Vatican under the auspices of the PCPCU, which was established by Pope John XXIII at the Second Vatican Council and is headed by a Catholic bishop; thus, the declaration is (at least) an exercise of the ordinary magisterium of the bishops who authorized the statement.
 A clarification was issued jointly by the PCPCU and the Congregation for the Doctrine of the Faith, which is also an exercise of the ordinary magisterium.

 On 18 July 2006, the World Methodist Council, meeting in Seoul, South Korea, voted unanimously to adopt the document.